Final Paper

 More Details

-What does it mean to examine a current event in the world news and put it into historical perspective?
+What does it mean to examine a contemporary issue or current event in the world news and put it into historical perspective?

 Do some research to put this topic into historical perspective.
 Review your notes from lectures and discussion.
 Look to the history of the country or region — or to the issues at hand — as discussed in our textbook.
 Look to the outside readings that we have used.
-Then find at least two recent articles from a peer-reviewed scholarly journal of history to help make sense of your topic.
+Then find at least two recent articles from a peer-reviewed scholarly work, either a chapter in a book or an article in a journal of history to help make sense of your topic.
 (See the links and references on the Research Bibliography of our Resources tab).

 Paper Proposal